 Meat: New ways of using the entire animal (i.e., fish, lamb and goat) were explored.
 As an example, a whole goat was purchased at the live animal market, slaughtered, cut up, and smoked for quick sandwiches as well as using the liver to make pate for the spread.
 Market vegetables (e.g., carrot, okra, green pepper, and onion) were pickled to use as a condiment.
 Methods of preparing meats combined with vegetables were experimented with leading to a special dinner event featuring off-cuts and offal.
 A creative menu consisting of testicles, intestines, tongue, livers, hearts, chicken heads and feet along with vegetables was introduced to staff and delighted guests.
 “Best meal I have ever tasted” raved a restaurant guest from the United Nations.

-The recipes for pickling and preserving can be used not only as condiments and compliments to their menus, but also to preserve fresh, nutritious vegetables and fruits from the local markets.
+The recipes for pickling and preservation can be used not only as condiments and compliments to their menus, but also to preserve fresh, nutritious vegetables and fruits from the local markets.
 The staff and chefs all had concerns about the electricity and refrigeration issues in Bamako.
 Demonstrating how to preserve the nutrition and freshness in fruits and vegetables was especially important:

 “I believe the pickling and preserving will be used regularly….I am eager to return to teach more people how to preserve their meats and vegetables through canning, pickling, smoking, and drying.”